Tax Regimes in Cambodia

 IV.
 Services in support of the supply of international transportation services for passengers or goods

-Zero-rating the exported goods makes the Cambodian goods more cost effective to foreign buyers, who otherwise would need to bear the cost of Cambodian VAT as they would be unable to offset it.
+Zero-rating the exported goods makes the Cambodia goods more cost effective to foreign buyers, who otherwise would need to bear the cost of Cambodia VAT as they would be unable to offset it.

 International transportation is defined as any of the following:

 iii.
-Transportation originating and terminating outside of Cambodia, but passing through Cambodian territory
+Transportation originating and terminating outside of Cambodia, but passing through Cambodia territory

 The different between a zero-rated supply and a non-taxable supply is that the taxpayer must still submit a VAT return for zero-rated supplies and as a result, can claim any resulting input VAT credits.

 Zero-rate for supporting industry or contractor supplying export-oriented garment, textile and footwear industry

 In order to promote certain industries, the government has provided a zero-rating VAT for supporting industries that directly supply goods or services to export-oriented companies in the garment, textile and footwear industries.